Jinendra-Gambhir/Health-Analytics-for-OCD-Analysis/README.md

 - Query 5: Most common compulsion type and the respective obsession score.

 These SQL queries can be modified to further analyze trends and discover additional insights within the dataset.

+# Outcome
+Upon completion of this project, I gained a comprehensive understanding of how to:

+1. Manipulate and analyze data using SQL, including performing feature engineering and running complex queries.
+2. Visualize data in a way that is easily digestible for non-technical stakeholders, using Power BI and Excel to create interactive dashboards.
+3. Identify important trends and patterns in health data, such as:
+    - Gender and ethnicity distribution of OCD patients.
+    - Common obsession and compulsion types.
+    - Trends in OCD diagnoses over time.

 ## Authors